trebisky/Kyu/README.md

 Kyu project  October 5, 2016

-Kyu is a real time operating system for the BBB (Beaglebone Black).
+Kyu is a real time operating system for:

+1. the BBB (Beaglebone Black).
+2. the Orange Pi PC (H3 based board)

 Eventually there will be more documentation here: